davidquarel/davidquarel.github.io/_posts/2024-02-04-Do-the-thing.md

 * Over-optimising for GPA/grades.
 Sure, it helps when applying for a grad job, but (I would suspect that) a portfolio of projects or a github with activity or something, anything, to demonstrate you can do stuff.
 I barely remember most of the physics that I battled with in my undergrad.
 What good was it getting a good mark in those subjects, if I didn't retain a lot of the content?
 * Continuing to study physics just so I could have an additional major on my degree I think was a good example of this.
 Nobody cares that far down the line what major I did or didn't do, and this would have freed up more breadth courses for something I would have enjoyed more/would have been more instrumentally useful later on.
 * Over-optimising for accumulation of money/not spending money when it makes sense to do so.
 * Having a safety net is good, but forgoing fun activities or opportunities, not spending money on a suitable laptop but making do with an older piece of junk, is not worth it in the long run.
 Large expenses can be a pain point, but consider all the time wasted on juggling around a laptop with poor battery life, and a low resolution screen that is unpleasant to work on.
-You spend most of your day (well, I do) interacting with the world via my laptop/phone.
+You spend most of your day (well, I do) interacting with the world via a laptop/phone.
 It makes sense to buy nice ones.
 * Huge value add in buying fancy categories of cheap things, as elucidated [here](https://putanumonit.com/2016/05/11/shopping-for-happiness/).
 Life is too short for cheap socks.[^socks]
 * Sometimes it makes sense to buy the subscription to a premium version of software if it saves time.
 The biggest one of these (imho) is ~~GPT-4~~